l2beat/l2beat/packages/backend/discovery/parallel/ethereum/diffHistory.md

 - new `addSequencerL2BatchFromOrigin()` (with added `prevMessageCount, newMessageCount` in sig, old signature without them is now deprecated), `addSequencerL2BatchFromBlobs()`
 - Gas refunds fetch blob price from Reader4844
 - Rollup owner can update rollup address
-- SequencerInbox contructor reverts if host chain is Arbitrum because blobs are not supported there
+- SequencerInbox constructor reverts if host chain is Arbitrum because blobs are not supported there
   - Checks for fee token usage and reverts if the native token is not ETH
 - `forceInclusion()` now does not change the sequencer message count
 - IBridge interface is introduced to use the vars TimeBounds and BatchDataLocation